rikumat/chess-engine/documentation/testing.md

 # Testing
 Testing of this program is currently limited to unittests of components.
-Currently, there are 2 classes that are tested: Ai, Engine and Board.
+Currently, there are 2 classes that are tested: Ai, Engine and engine.
+Additionally, the helper function file utils.py is tested.

 ## Unittests